enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

 Pitfall - Hard Coded Pathnames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. attention::  This section only applies to versions prior to 2.0.

 Pathnames are hard coded into the parameter, boundary, and
 hierarchy files.
 If you need to move a simulation, put the data
 where you want it, and run the following script in the directory